ianperrin/MMM-Formula1/README.md

 | `fanDriverCode`      | `true`                 | _Optional_ - Whether to add the name of the driver to the driver standing list if it would fall out of the maxRowsDriver filter.                                                                               | `3 character code used for the driver`                                                                                                            |
 | `fanConstructorCode`      | `true`                 | _Optional_ - Whether to add the name of the constructor to the constrcutor standing list if it would fall out of the maxRowsDriver filter.                                                                               | `for 2024 red_bull, ferrari, mercedes, mclaren, aston_martin, sauber, haas, rb, williams, alpine`                                                                                                            |
 | `showSector`      | `true`                 | _Optional_ - Whether to show the sectors in the svg for the track.Uses colors, set to false if uni-color is important for you                                                                               | `true` or `false`                                                                                                            |

+## Thanks

+ianperrin first version which lead to this version
+- removed f1api from the package.json and rewrote node_helper
+- removed dev tools
+- rewrote nunjucks template to support different display options
+- removed ical dependency and possibility show calendar. default upcomming weekend and next race track layouts by F1laps for the track vectors ergast api for the data (btw ergast announced 2024 to be the last year of service)